ShiroiBara/LFS-11.2-systemd-with-EFI-and-pacman/README.md

 ````

-And configure the dynamic loader exactly as it used in **chapter 8.5.2.3**
+The dynamic loader will be configured automaticly according commands present in `glibc` `PKGBUILD` file.

 **Note:** Setup `LANG` variable acording your system locale.
-It will be later used while building GCC.
+It will be later used while building `GCC`.
 Incorect setup of it will produce building error.

 For example for US issue this: